UniversalAptronym/Hearth-Box/Instructions/SSH_setup.md

 <img src="../Media_Repository/PuTTY_ip_neighbor.png" alt="PuTTY ip neighbor" title="PuTTY PuTTY ip neighbor" width="50%"/>

+Steps 6 and 7 depend on if you are using a wired ethernet connection to connect your Raspberry Pi to your internet router (recommended!), or using a wireless wifi connection.
+If you physically plugged your Pi into your router during the [Raspberry Pi Assembly step](../Instructions/Raspberry_Pi_Assembly.md), you are using a wired ethernet connection.

-6. type `sudo nmtui` and press Enter.
+6. Type `sudo nmtui` and press Enter.
 This will take you to the Network Manager Tool User Interface, and you should see `Edit a Connection` highlighted in red.
 Press Enter to select it.
-Next, use the `right arrow key` to move your selection over to `Add` and press enter again.
+Next, use the `right arrow key` to move your selection over to buttons on the right.
+If there is no connection present beneath "Ethernet" / "Wi-Fi" (depending on your choice above), move your selection over `<Add>` and press Enter.
+If there is a connection present beneath "Ethernet" / "Wi-Fi", move your selection over `<Edit ...>` and press Enter.

 <img src="../Media_Repository/PuTTY_nmtui_0.png" alt="PuTTY nmtui commands 0" title="PuTTY nmtui commands 0" width="30%"/> <img src="../Media_Repository/PuTTY_nmtui_1.png" alt="PuTTY nmtui commands 1" title="PuTTY nmtui commands 1" width="30%"/> <img src="../Media_Repository/PuTTY_nmtui_2.png" alt="PuTTY nmtui commands 2" title="PuTTY nmtui commands 2" width="30%"/>

-7. This next step depends on if you are using a wired ethernet connection to connect your Raspberry Pi to your internet router (recommended!), or using a wireless wifi connection.
-If you plugged your Pi into your router during the [Raspberry Pi Assembly step](../Instructions/Raspberry_Pi_Assembly.md), you are using a wired ethernet connection.
-Use the `up/down arrow keys` to select `Ethernet` or `Wi-Fi`, depending on your choice, and press Enter.
+7. Use the `up/down arrow keys` to select `Ethernet` or `Wi-Fi`, depending on your choice, and press Enter.

 <img src="../Media_Repository/PuTTY_nmtui_3.png" alt="PuTTY nmtui commands 3" title="PuTTY nmtui commands 3" width="40%"/>